All Episodes

 We're going to discuss real audio here in a moment and answer a few questions about that that will prevent endless email.

-America's trusted name in private hard assets.
+North American Trading, America's trusted name in private hard assets.

 That's right.

-What's called real audio, which allows you to listen to my program live on the Internet worldwide.
+All right, back now to Keith Rowland and subject real audio, what's called real audio, which allows you to listen to my program live on the internet worldwide or even listen to archived shows.

-Now, there's a big misunderstanding about who provides real audio and why, when something goes wrong, we can't respond to complaints.
+Now, there's a big misunderstanding about who provides real audio and why when something goes wrong, we can't respond to complaints.

 Keith?